penmanglewood/quick_portfolio/README.md

 If using bundler, run ```bundle install```.
 If not, install the gems listed in the Gemfile.

 ###Step 3: Configure content.yml
 content.yml is where the app settings are defined, and where the sections and links are listed out.
+Read the guide to [understanding content.yml](https://github.com/penmanglewood/quick_portfolio/wiki/Understanding-content.yml "Understanding content.yml").
 Open content.yml and customize to your needs.

 ###Step 4: Create section content (optional)
 A section may have content associated with it, especially when it doesn't have links or when it requires explanation.
 For each section specified in content.yml, if its <em>content_path</em> property is set, create a haml file for it in the views/sections directory.